 Students, employee or other community members may choose to report Sexual Misconduct to local law enforcement and/or state police ("outside law enforcement").
-However, City College of New York does not require that a complainant report Sexual Misconduct to outside law enforcement; nor will City College of New York do so without the complainant's agreement, except in exceptional circumstances.
-The college may report Sexual Misconduct to outside law enforcement without the complainant's consent when the college determines that the respondent poses a serious continuing threat to the physical safety of the complainant or another person.
+However, City College of New York

 If a student, employee or other community member chooses to report Sexual Misconduct to outside law enforcement, City College of New York will provide assistance.
 Each college Public Safety office must have an appropriately trained employee available at all times to provide the complainant with information regarding options to proceed, including information regarding the criminal justice process and the preservation of evidence.
 Campus Public Safety officers can also assist the complainant with reporting allegations both on and off-campus and in obtaining immediate medical attention and other services.